Alternative Cars: Background

 In the early 1980s Hooper decided to build his own MG TF using a Triumph Herald chassis.
 Many kit car companies in the United Kingdom were using the Herald as a donor vehicle because it provided all the mechanical parts required.
 By 1983 the car was completed and shown at the Auckland Motor Show.
 Enough interest was generated to indicate demand for the vehicle in kit form.
 In 1984 Hooper commenced production, trading as Kit Cars Limited.
 Warwick Tweedy also joined at this time to assist in the marketing and development of the car.
 Tweedy left the company 1997.

-Alex Rohde, who had developed the one piece body mould for the T Mark 2 was contracted and consulted from 1997 to make all the steel work for the T car including the steel/brass grills.
+Alex Rohde, who had developed the one piece body mould for the T Mark 2 was contracted and consulted from 1997 to make all the steel work for the T car including the steel/brass grilles.
 His company was Multicraft Services Ltd, later known as Rohde Engineering.
 Jim Woonton was the upholsterer for most of the cars.

 Prior to 1992 the company had used various fiber-glass laminating companies.
 From 1992 it created AC Fiberglass with one person was operating in a 1200 square feet of factory.
 By 1996 the company had grown to 11 staff and 12000 sq feet of factory space.